diversity and inclusion

 What are DEI initiatives?

-• Diversity is the presence of a variety of different individuals in a given workplace.
-This variety encompasses various dimensions, such as race, ethnicity, gender, age, sexual orientation, disability, socioeconomic status, religion, and more.
+• Diversity is the presence of a variety of different individuals in a given workplace, across demographics like race, ethnicity, gender, age, sexual orientation, disability, socioeconomic status, religion, and more.

-• Equity in the context of DEI means that everyone, regardless of their background or identity, has fair and equal access to opportunities, resources, and treatment.
+• Equity in the context of DEI means that everyone, regardless of their background or identity, is treated fairly and has equal access to opportunities and resources.

 • Inclusion focuses on creating a work environment where all individuals feel welcomed, valued, respected, and empowered to fully participate and contribute.